 All data for the project will be stored on the original grid and in NetCDF4 format (CF compliant).
 A total of 5 3-Dimensional (3D) and 24 2-Dimensional (2D) variables will be saved for the atmosphere and likewise about 24 2D variables for LPJ-GUESS.
-The time frequency of the outputs spans from 6-hourly data to daily and monthly averages, depending on the variable considered.
-A realistic estimate of the storage for one year of simulation gives a total of 20 GB of data to be stored.
-Therefore, the overall data storage capacity required for the project amounts to 20TB.
-Also additional storage capacity is available for the LAMACLIMA consortium so we can quickly transfer data to free the ecmwf storage system.
+The time frequency of the outputs spans from 3-hourly data to daily and monthly averages, depending on the variable considered.
+A realistic estimate of the storage for one year of simulation gives a total of 85 GB of data to be stored.
+The data afterwards will be emorized.
+Therefore, the overall data storage capacity required for the project amounts to 30TB.
+Right after the end of the data emorization all data will be quickly transferred to the storage capacity that is available for the LAMACLIMA consortium, so we can quickly free the ECMWF storage system after the end of each simulation run.